forresttindall/QuantumKeep/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-Australian National University for providing the Quantum Random Numbers API The open-source community for various tools and libraries used in this project

 ## Contact
 Project Link: https://github.com/forresttindall/quantumkeep